DamienIrving/capstone-oceanography/index.md

 ---
 layout: page
-title: Data management in the ocean, weather and climate sciences
+title: Data Management in the Ocean, Weather, and Climate Sciences
 ---

 Our previous lessons have shown us how to write programs that ingest a list of data files,